JDA00/FirestoreEmployeeDatabase/README.md

-WIP MVVM app using Compose, Coroutines Flow and Hilt to peform CRUD operations and display a Firestore database of employee information.
+MVVM app using Compose, Coroutines Flow and Hilt DI.
+Peforms CRUD operations on and displays a Firestore database containing eployee data.